Judge sends Manafort to jail, pending trial

 The judge emphasized to Manafort how she could not make enough rulings to keep him from speaking improperly with witnesses, after he had used multiple text messaging apps and called a potential witness on an Italian cell phone.

 "This is not middle school.
 I can't take his cell phone," she said of Manafort.
-"I thought about his long and hard, Mr. Manafort.
+"I thought about this long and hard, Mr. Manafort.
 I have no appetite for this."

 Manafort also entered a not guilty plea to two additional charges levied against him last week, for witness tampering and conspiracy to obstruct justice.
 In total, Manafort faces seven criminal charges in DC federal court.